xinucode/PyCALQ/README.md

 # pyCALC
-Correlator Analysis and Luscher Quantization Condition Full analysis chain of the finite volume spectrum from two-point correlators to phase-shifts and other infinite-volume observables using the Lüscher formalism
+Correlator Analysis and Luscher Quantization Condition.

+Full analysis chain of the finite volume spectrum from two-point correlators to phase-shifts and other infinite-volume observables using the Lüscher formalism

 Pipeline: